 New Orleans Misdemeanor Lawyer

 Misdemeanor offenses may not be as serious as felony charges, but a misdemeanor conviction can still have a significant impact on your life.
 A misdemeanor conviction will stay on your criminal record and may affect your credit, your employment prospects, your ability to find housing, and your immigration status, among other things.
 Misdemeanor convictions also carry the potential for extended jail time.
-If you are facing misdemeanor charges in Louisiana, get help from an experienced and dedicated New Orleans misdemeanor lawyer.
+If you are facing misdemeanor charges in Louisiana, get help from an experienced and dedicated lawyer.

 The Law Offices of Robert S. Toale does not split time between criminal cases and personal injury matters to make a quick buck.
 We are a criminal law firm.
 We have 30 years of experience handling criminal matters of all shapes and sizes, and we are fully dedicated to defending the rights and the lives of our clients.
 We have decades of experience defending a wide variety of clients against criminal charges.
 Our experience includes: